ackman678/CalciumDX/README.md

 	  'responseFreqContourPlot-LReyeStim_-300-3000ms' '.eps'];
 	  printfig('epsc',fname2)
 * data=batchFetchStimResponseProps({filename},region,[],[-20
-	  00 5000],[]);  %this is all you need, it is a wrapper for myMakeMultiPETHplot with automatically table writing to file
+	  00 5000],[]);  %this is all you need, it is a wrapper for myMakeMultiPETHplot with automatic writing of data table file

-TODO: fig close request function fix
-TODO: greyed out next button fix

-TODO:  in fig close request
-% clear
-% load(calciumdxbackupLocation)
-% delete(calciumdxbackupLocation)
-delete(gcf)
-TODO: change auto file path save default in dxevents after dx has been run